 Dental implants, crowns or dentures are ideal for those possessing missing teeth, decaying or broken teeth or you simply don’t like the look of your smile.

 Dr Finkelstein can give you the perfect smile, no matter what age you are.
-For a FREE CONSULTATION at our friendly Dental clinic, please call our dental team on 9262 7778 for Sydney or 9411 8808 for Chatswood.
+Please call our dental team on 9262 7778 for Sydney or 9411 8808 for Chatswood for an appointment.